cournape/Bento/doc/source/guides.rst

 It is often necessary to retrieve data files from your python code.
 For example, you may have a configuration file which needs to be read at startup.
-The simplest way to do so is to use __file__ and refer to data files relatively to python code.
-This is not very flexible, because it requires to deal with platform idiosyncraties w.r.t. files location.
-Setuptools and its descendents has an alternative mechanism to retrieve resources at runtime, implemented in the pkg_resource module.
+The simplest way to do so is to use __file__ and refer to data files relative to python code.
+This is not very flexible, because it requires dealing with platform idiosyncraties w.r.t. file location.
+Setuptools and its descendents have an alternative mechanism to retrieve resources at runtime, implemented in the pkg_resource module.